nodejs/node/deps/acorn/acorn/README.md

 error occurred, and a `loc` object that contains a `{line, column}` object referring to that same position.

-Options can be provided by passing a second argument, which should be an object containing any of these fields:
+Options are provided by in a second argument, which should be an object containing any of these fields (only `ecmaVersion` is required):

 - **ecmaVersion**: Indicates the ECMAScript version to parse.
-Must be either 3, 5, 6 (2015), 7 (2016), 8 (2017), 9 (2018), 10 (2019) or 11
+Must be either 3, 5, 6 (or 2015), 7 (2016), 8 (2017), 9 (2018), 10 (2019),
-  (2020, partial support).
+  11 (2020), or 12 (2021, partial support), or `"latest"` (the latest
+  the library supports).
 This influences support for strict mode, the set of reserved words, and support for new syntax features.
-  Default is 10.

   **NOTE**: Only 'stage 4' (finalized) ECMAScript features are being implemented by Acorn.
-Other proposed new features can be implemented through plugins.
+Other proposed new features must be implemented through plugins.

 - **sourceType**: Indicate the mode the code should be parsed in.
 Can be either `"script"` or `"module"`.
 This influences global strict mode